Share

 What to do if someone has been victim of a scam

-If you think you or someone you know has been the victim of a scam, then speak to your bank immediately and report any fraud to Action Fraud on 0300 123 2040.
+If you think you or someone you know has been the victim of a scam, then speak to the bank or provider immediately and report any fraud to Action Fraud on 0300 123 2040.

 You can get further information on dealing with scams and fraud by calling the Consumer Service telephone number via 0808 223 1133, or contact Citizens Advice.